-Mary Renfrew is Professor of Mother and Infant Health in the University of York, where she is Director of the Mother and Infant Research Unit (MIRU), Director of the Scottish Improvement Science Collaborating Centre, and Associate Dean for Research.
-A graduate of the Department of Nursing Studies in the University of Edinburgh, she then qualified as a midwife from the North Lothian School of Nursing and Midwifery.
+Mary Renfrew is Professor of Mother and Infant Health in the University of Dundee, where she is Director of the Mother and Infant Research Unit (MIRU), Director of the Scottish Improvement Science Collaborating Centre, and Associate Dean for Research.
+A graduate of the Department of Nursing Studies in the University of Edinburgh, she qualified as a midwife from the North Lothian School of Nursing and Midwifery.
 She gained her PhD in Edinburgh in 1982 while working with the Medical Research Council’s Reproductive Biology Unit.
-She has since worked in universities and hospitals in Oxford; Alberta, Canada; Leeds; and York.
+She has since worked in universities and health care in Oxford, Canada, Leeds, and York.

-In addition to her extensive academic journal publications, she has written widely about infant feeding and about maternity care, and is author and editor of books for academic, professional and lay audiences.
-She has worked closely with service users and advocacy groups for many years, especially in the involvement of service users in research, and in involving advocacy groups in changing ways of working in service provision.
+In addition to her extensive academic journal publications, she has written widely about midwifery, infant feeding and maternity care, and is author and editor of books for academic, professional and lay audiences.
+She works closely with service users and advocacy groups, especially in the involvement of service users in research, and in involving advocacy groups in changing ways of working in service provision.
 She has been an inaugural Senior Investigator with the National Institute for Health Research, and co-editor of the Cochrane Pregnancy and Childbirth Group.